How to Discuss a Price Increase With Clients

 3. Has inflation changed their priorities?

 Having a candid dialogue around how inflation impacts their business is a wise move.
 First, you are showing you care.
 Second, you are demonstrating business acumen.
 Third, you will gain insights into the clients’ plans and priorities.
 These help uncover potential solutions you might not have considered.
 Finally, it provides valuable insights that will help with future conversations with other clients and prospects.
 During the conversation, agree that you are seeing the same things.
 Once you are both in the same boat, you can share.
 For example, “I’ve heard management is reviewing our pricing policy.
 Nothing is official yet, but everything is under review.”
 Your client will likely want more information.
-Assure them you with advise when you know.
+Assure them you will advise when you know.
 As a side note, the bigger the client and increase, the more advanced notice the better.

 The Price Increase Conversation